CROSSINGTUD/CryptoAnalysis/docs/java-scanner.md

 - `Opal`: Use [Opal](https://github.com/opalj/opal) as the underlying framework

 #### --cg \<call_graph\>
 The call graph algorithm to construct the call graph for the analysis.
 Note that depending on the selected framework, the available algorithms differ.
+For each framework, `CHA` is the default algorithm.
 Possible values:

 | Framework | Call Graph Algorithms           |
 |-----------|---------------------------------|